-Fig. 1.
+Figure 1.
 Time-height cross-section of (a) relative humidity (%) (b) potential temperature (K) (c) wind speed (m s-1) and (d) wind direction (degrees), obtained from soundings launched from Barbados at 12:00 UTC from 14 March to 16 April 2010.
 Days of the first (19 March) and the last (11 April) flights are denoted as solid, black vertical lines.
 A period of heavy African dust (31 March-5 April) is denoted by the dashed-black vertical lines.
 The primary and secondary inversion heights are shown as square and cross symbols, respectively.
 Lifting Condensation Level (LCL) and 0 °C isotherm are overlaid in Fig. 1(a) and (b) as black lines connected with circular symbols.
 The LCL is calculated by lifting a parcel with the average thermodynamic properties for the layer 100 – 200 m above the ocean surface.
 Sounding data were obtained from the University of Wyoming’s online Upper air Data (http://weather.uwyo.edu/upperair/sounding.html).

 Fig. 2